Europa_Lissabon_trams

 Enchanting Sintra and Cascais

-From Lisbon you can easily travel by train to the enchanting places Sintra and Cascais.
+From Lisbon, you can easily travel by train to the enchanting towns of Sintra and Cascais.

-Sintra is often compared to a fairytale, thanks to its many colorful buildings, palaces, and castles.
-A day trip is almost too short, considering the city's sheer number of beautiful sights.
+Sintra is often compared to a fairytale, thanks to the colorful buildings, palaces, and castles that dot the city.
+A day trip is almost too short, as the city boasts so many beautiful sights.
 Short on time?
-Be sure to visit the impressive Pena Palace and Quinta da Regaleira, with its iconic Torre da Regaleira nestled in the palace's beautiful gardens.
+Then be sure to visit the impressive Pena Palace and Quinta da Regaleira, with the iconic Torre da Regaleira nestled in the palace gardens.

 Europa_portugal_sintra4